 This Oven Roasted Pork Tenderloin is about as simple as it gets!
 The prep time is only 10 minutes and it cooks really quickly in the oven.
 You still get that comfort food feel that you get with roasts, but in way less time.

-Pair this pork roast with my Red Skinned Mashed Potatoes or Stewed Potatoes for the ultimate cozy dinner!
+Pair this pork roast with my Red Skinned Mashed Potatoes, Cheese Garlic Mashed Potatoes, or Stewed Potatoes for the ultimate cozy dinner!

 Jump to: